djhmateer/djhmateer.github.io/_posts/2020-11-28-xbootstrap.md

 - [Bootstrap](#) this article
 - [ASP.NET 5 Razor Pages]() is the following article on how this server side framework can help in serving content
 - [Progressive Web Apps - PWAs]() how to make your site easy to get to on a phone
+- [Progressive Web Apps - Example](/2020/12/14/progressive-web-app-example) An example of how to do a PWA

 This frontend series follows on from my backend series of creating a SaaS product